 The death toll from flash floods which hit northern Turkey on Thursday (30 August) has risen to fifty and there are fears it could go higher.

-The death toll from flash floods which hit northern Turkey on Thursday (30 August) has risen to fifty and there are fears it could go higher.
+Background: The death toll from flash floods which hit northern Turkey on Thursday (30 August) has risen to fifty and there are fears it could go higher.
 Thirteen people are still listed as missing.

 SYNOPSIS: The floods, caused by heavy rain and hail on Thursday night, swept over the neighbouring provinces of Amasya, Corum and ??? and the port city of shamsun.